openwisp/openwisp-docs/general/architecture.rst

 ~~~~~~

 `Django <https://www.djangoproject.com/>`_ is one of the most popular web
-frameworks for Python language.
+frameworks for Python.

-It is used extensively in our modules.
-Django allows rapid development and
+It is used extensively in our modules, allowing rapid development and
-has a very rich ecosystem.
+access to a rich ecosystem.

-It's the base framework used in most of the server side modules of
+It's the base framework used in most of the server-side modules of
 OpenWISP.

 Find out more on :ref:`why OpenWISP chose Django as its main web framework